mcarrickscott/modarith/README.md

 	https://github.com/mmcloughlin/addchain

+Note that our latest version works around a bug in addchain that sometimes caused it to fail.

 For accurate timings across a range of architectures for the C code, install Dan Bernstein's libcpucycles utility from https://cpucycles.cr.yp.to/ .
 It may be necessary to run *ldconfig*.

 # Quick start